 Browse by Medical Category

-The Massachusetts General Hospital offers an advanced education program in Oral and Maxillofacial Surgery (OMS).
+The Massachusetts General Hospital offers an advanced education program in Oral and Maxillofacial Surgery (OMFS).
 This integrated clinical and didactic program is designed to meet the certification requirements of the American Board of Oral and Maxillofacial Surgery.
 The Program is fully accredited by the Commission on Dental Accreditation of the American Dental Association and is affiliated with the Harvard School of Dental Medicine.

 Mass General residents in Oral and Maxillofacial Surgery become part of one of the strongest and longest running legacies in the history of medical and dental education.

 Massachusetts General Hospital was chartered in 1811 as a private, voluntary institution.
 From the outset, the Hospital's primary mission in caring for the sick was defined, and simultaneously, a strong emphasis was placed on its educational mission.
 The first patient was admitted to the General Hospital in 1821.
 The training program for surgical "House Pupils" has continued to evolve since 1830 when the first House Physician and House Surgeon were appointed.

 On July 17, 1867, the Harvard Corporation established the first dental school in the country affiliated with a university and medical school.
 A year later, the Trustees of Massachusetts General Hospital in their annual report noted the addition of a Dental Service in association with the Dental School of Harvard College.
 The Dental School became established in the North Grove Street building of the hospital and was named "The Dental Infirmary of Massachusetts General Hospital."
 Harvard Dental School remained at this site until 1909.